jhgille2/FloodExperiment_2021/README.md

 # doc

 -   **SEA FY21 OIR - Employee Acknowledgement:** The procedure.
--   **analysis.Rmd/html:** An empty analysis writeu p, room to add a writeu p once we get to that part.
+-   **analysis.Rmd/html:** An empty analysis write up, room to add a write up once we get to that part.